 Some drug tests are random.
 In these cases, there is nothing you can do to adequately prepare.
 Most of the time, however, drug tests are announced ahead of time.
 In situations like this, you can take steps to avoid a positive test result.

-The first step is learning about the testing procedure, specifically whether urine, sweat, blood, or a hair sample will be tested.
+The first step is learning about the testing procedure.
+Drug tests are taken through sweat, blood, hair, or urine sample.
 Knowing which drugs you will be tested for may also be helpful.
-Most drug tests screen for marijuana, cocaine, opiates, amphetamines, and PCP.
-However, some tests are more advanced and can identify alcohol, hydrocodone, benzodiazepines, barbiturates, and several other substances.
+Most drug tests screen for illicit substances like cannabis (marijuana), cocaine, opioids, amphetamines, and Phencyclidine (PCP).
+However, some tests are more advanced and can identify alcohol, hydrocodone, benzodiazepines, barbiturates, MDMA, and several other substances.

 To be safe, it is best to try to avoid these substances.
 If you use any of them, it is important to immediately stop whenever you seek employment or may otherwise have a drug test planned.
 Some substances can be detected days, weeks, or even a month after the last use.
 While drinking more water may help you flush out whatever substance in your system, this often has little to no effect.